 No, because recent honey adulterants(fake honey) like HFCS and rice syrup has “Nil” HMF.

-Fiehe’s test can detect adulteration of honey with invert sugar (Acid hydrolyzed sugar).
-It actually detects the presence of HMF (Hydroxymethyl furfural) content in honey.
+Fiehe’s test can detect adulteration of honey with inverted sugar (Acid hydrolyzed sugar).
+Above all, it actually detects the presence of HMF (Hydroxymethyl furfural) content in honey.
 Invert sugar has high HMF content whereas, honey has lesser HMF content (around 10 mg/kg).

 Take 5ml of honey in a small mortar.
 Add 10ml of solvent ether.
 Mix the solution well using a pestle.